 Towards the Tipping Point: Global Goals Guide for Business

 Organisations that embed sustainable development effectively into their business model can future proof themselves and enhance their long-term commercial performance.
 The Global Goals offer a globally agreed set of aspirations.
-Across UK businesses, and particularly amongst the BITC network, there are a range of organisations already gaining value from engaging with the Global Goals.
+Across UK businesses, and particularly among the BITC network, there are organisations already gaining value from engaging with the Global Goals.
 These businesses tend to utilise the Global Goals in two broad ways.

 Secondly, businesses can use the Global Goals as a strategic pathfinder.
 The Global Goals highlight a comprehensive set of risks and opportunities against which businesses can future proof and use to inform strategic choices.
 Businesses developing solutions to meet particular goals can create business growth by providing solutions to others.
 Further, as a common language and set of shared aspirations, the Global Goals can create new and strengthen existing partnerships within and across sectors.